Myanmar protests continue after ASEAN peace initiative

 In Monday’s protests and online, many expressed dissatisfaction with the outcome of Saturday’s ASEAN meeting in Jakarta, especially the lack of a demand for the release of political prisoners.
 The country’s former elected leader, Aung San Suu Kyi, was arrested in the coup and is among an estimated 3,400 people still being held.

 ASEAN issued a statement expressing a “five-point consensus” on Myanmar’s crisis.
-It called for the immediate cessation of violence, a dialogue among all concerned parties, mediation of the dialogue process by an ASEAN special envoy, provision of humanitarian aid through ASEAN channels, and a visit to Myanmar by the special ASEAN envoy to meet all concerned parties.
+It called for the immediate cessation of violence, a dialogue among all concerned parties, mediation of the dialogue process by an ASEAN special envoy, provision of humanitarian aid through ASEAN channels, and a visit to Myanmar by the special envoy to meet all concerned parties.

+U.N. special envoy Christine Schraner Burgener, who was in Jakarta over the weekend, met with Hlaing and several of ASEAN’s foreign ministers, U.N. deputy spokesman Farhan Haq said Monday.

+He said she aims to maintain dialogues with key parties including the military.
+So far, the military has refused to let Schraner Burgener visit Myanmar and Haq refused to disclose any details of her discussion with the commander.

 Foes of the junta were also unhappy that they was no representative at the meeting from the shadow National Unity Government, which they call the country’s only legitimate government.